-About 120,000 New Zealanders served during the First World War, of whom 103,000 served overseas.
+About 120,000 New Zealanders enlisted during the First World War, of whom nearly 100,000 served overseas.
 When the war broke out in 1914 men flocked in their thousands to answer the call to arms.
 By the end of the first week of the war 14,000 had volunteered to enlist.

 In 1916 conscription for military service was introduced to maintain New Zealand's supply of reinforcements.
 Only four MPs opposed its introduction.
 The Military Service Act 1916 initially imposed conscription on Pākehā only, but this was extended to Māori in June 1917.
-More than 30,000 conscripts had joined the New Zealand Expeditionary Force by the end of the war.
+More than 30,000 conscripts had enlisted by the end of the war.